-In addition, HCPs mentioned that the management of critically ill patient's course is essential, such as managing the critically ill patients in an ICU setting and dealing with ventilators:
+1. CRITICAL CARE AND RESUSCITATION COURSES In this theme, critical care and resuscitation courses were perceived as the main needs.
+Most HCP mentioned that they need to attend basic and advanced resuscitation courses such as basic life support and advanced cardiopulmonary life support.
+In addition, HCPs mentioned that the management of critically ill patient's course is essential, such as managing critically ill patients in an intensive care unit setting and dealing with ventilators.